Freight moves

 It also disables the other work order menu as the options are completed.

-With the work orders completed, the user needs to set the locomotive status in transit.
+With the work orders completed, the user must set the locomotive status to in transit.

 He will need to update the reason code and the status date and time updates.